Code-Institute-Submissions/Milestone-Project-108/README.md

 ![User Story Image](assets/readme_images/user_story_image3.png)

 As a dog owner, I want to see that the site owner is accessible so that I can contact easily when needed.*
-- I’ve included a phone number and massage form in the footer of the Home page, the Gallery page and the Services Page.
+- I’ve included a phone number and massage us form in the footer of the Home page, the Gallery page and the Services Page.
+The phone number is ‘call-able when clicked, and the email link when clicked opens the users default email application.
-- I’ve also included a dedicated contact us page which displayed multiple contact options to ensure choice depending on the ensures preferences.
+- I’ve also included a dedicated contact us page which displayed multiple contact options to ensure choice depending on the users preferences.
 - I removed the message button from the footer of the contact page as I deemed it unnecessary due to the level of contact options available throughout the page.